-To achieve the stable and precise synchronization between RF signals and trigger pulses for the accelerator system, the timing system has been replaced with a new one.
-The new timing system of the linac comprises of a master RF part and a synchronous timing part.
-It provides four synchronous RF signals and a 27 MHz clock signal as well as various timing signals for operation of the linac and for the experiments.
-Fig. 1 shows a block diagram of new timing system for the L-band linac.
+To achieve the stable and precise synchronization between RF signals and trigger pulses for the accelerator system, the timing system has been replaced with a new one completely.
+The new timing system of the linac comprises of a master rf part and a synchronous timing part.
+It provides four synchronous rf signals and a 27 MHz clock signal as well as various timing signals for operation of the linac and for the experiments.
+Figure 1 shows a block diagram of new timing system for the Lband linac.